GyanGhoda/ReversiJava/README.txt

 ### Visual (GUI) View (`src/cs3500/reversi/visualview`)
 - `HexagonalFrame`: Represents the frame of hexagonal buttons.
 - `HexagonalPanel`: Represents the panel of hexagonal buttons.
+- 'HexagonPanelMock': Represents a mock of the hexagonal panel to test key and mouse events.
 - `HexagonSpace`: Represents a singular hexagon.
 - `ReversiPanel`: Interface representing the panel for the game.
 - `ReversiVisualView`: Interface representing the visual view for the game.